 Areas of Potential Benefit.
 The PL Survey asked Non-Instructional Staff to indicate which professional learning or training areas would potentially benefit them.
-Table 10 lists responses in order of frequency.
+Staff was able to choose all that applied.
+Figure 13 lists responses in order of frequency.

-Table 10.
-Types of PL or training Non-Instructional Staff indicated would benefit them (n = 845).
+Figure 13.
+Types of PL or training Non-Instructional Staff indicated would benefit them (n = 854).